noplacenoaddress/RNMnetwork/README.md

-For all my friends.
+For our freedom, for the democracy.
 For all of you that have suffered the Illuminati pseudo dictatorship.

 For who have commited suicide.